voschezang/coding-handbook/goals-planning-strategy.md

 **Flow of Work**

 The optimal size of batches, number of batching steps and the size of subtasks is context-dependent.
 Hence it should be optimized to current conditions, in concurrence with any target conditions.

+**Choosing Goals**

+Prioritization requires de-prioritization.
+This is inherently difficult.
+A few tools that can be used are:

+- Select a single goal, that is absolutely necessary.
+E.g. address (or identify) the main constraint.

+- Create a plot of the benefits as result of the effort required, for each possible goal.